rchain/rchain/docs/rholang/rholangmatchingtut.md

 Let's clarify the implications of the following sentence from the Rholang tutorial: "There are two kinds of values in Rholang, names and processes.
 Patterns are names or processes with free variables, which appear to the left of an arrow in a `for` or a `match`."
 This has a couple of implications that were not explicitly stated in the tutorial.

-1) A program cannot have any free variables.
+The first is that a program cannot have any free variables.
 It also can't have any logical connectives `/\` or `\/`, joins, etc unless they form part of a pattern.
 Logical connectives, joins and arrows can be used if they are in patterns within the program, and any variable in a program must be at most locally free.
 For example, the following code snippets are not valid programs, despite the fact that they are valid components of patterns:

 * `@Nil!(Nil) /\ @Nil!(Nil)`
 * `@Nil!(Nil) ; @Nil!(Nil)`
 * `@Nil!(Nil) , @Nil!(Nil)`

-2) In the same vein, a process variable does *not* match with anything that is not a process, meaning that it cannot match with a statement that contains a free variable, a join, a logical connective, etc unless those are written in a pattern fully contained in the statement.
+The second, in the same vein, is that a process variable does *not* match with anything that is not a process, meaning that it cannot match with a statement that contains a free variable, a join, a logical connective, etc unless those are written in a pattern fully contained in the statement.
 Likewise, a name variable cannot match with anything that is not a quoted process, in the sense that it cannot contain free variables, joins, logical connectives, etc unless they are correctly written in a pattern fully contained in the quoted process.
 For example, the following code

     1 match for( x <- @Nil ){ Nil } {
     2     for( x <- y )